toddcf/code-snippets/javascript/objects/arrays/loops/while-loop.md

 ## When to Use a While Loop

 If a For Loop is not practical.
 For example, if the condition is going to be based on user behavior rather than on an incrementation counter, etc.

+Similar to a Do While loop, except that a While Loop always checks its condition before executing its code block, whereas a Do While loop executes its code block first, *then* checks its condition.